 In Chapter 9: Conclusion, page 154, Berokoff laments:

 It is indeed regrettable that God in His wisdom did not lead our forefathers to California when the woman of mystery first saw her vision sometime in the 1860's for then they surely would have settled in some available agricultural area which was at that time so easy to find and, perhaps, would not have later succumbed to the lure of city life.

 [Bride Selling][The sketchy facts Berekoff cites about the mystery elderly vegetarian woman (lacking date, age, 40-year vision) and those who witnessed her offer (lacking names, ages, date, location, insulter) may be as incorrect as his facts for bride selling below.
 It's a wonder that the quote about "pork-eater" survived in this tale and few facts.
 Today it is difficult to speculate what is right or wrong about his oral history.
 We know that several wealthy land-owning families who needed labor tried to help these immigrants.
 Why didn't Berokoff further research this "fantastic story?"———

-I speculate that the woman may have been a matron of one of the tycoon families who developed Southern California (Bixby, Clark, Hellman, Huntington), and the translator could have been Madame Verra de Blumenthal, Madame Demens, or any of a dozen Russian-speakers familiar with the Bethlehem mission.
+I speculate that the woman may have been a matron of one of the tycoon families who developed Southern California (Bixby, Clark, Hellman, Huntington), some of whom gave land to settlers; and the translator could have been Madame Verra de Blumenthal, Madame Demens, or any of a dozen Russian-speakers associated with the Bethlehem mission.
 If anyone can add to this or add to any other story, please do.

 Imagine what if the Spiritual Christians got this free land.
 The most zealous peasants would have immediately argued, the faith groups split, and a majority preferring the city, many in anticipation of rushing back to Mt.
 Ararat.
 In the city they did not manage their own co-op REAC store, meet or live together, and for generations sabotaged their common U.M.C.A.]